 - Discuss/rework logo

 - Design team shirts and buttons

-- · Record all team meetings and events through photo and video
+- Record all team meetings and events through photo and video

-- Update Smug Mug
+- · Update Smug Mug

 - Create team recruiting videos and promotional videos

 - Determine submissions/criteria for other awards: WFA, Technical, etc. and help team achieve them

 - Update the Website content

-- Create team fliers, pamphlets, team newsletter and marketing items
+- · Create team fliers, pamphlets, team newsletter and marketing items

 - New member recruiting

 - Monitor team budgets and fundraising budget (with treasurer)

 - Maintain student handbook

 - Keep track of student/team achievements

 - Organize/oversee fundraisers

 - Run the Patron Drive and develop the Patron Book

-- Help with Animation and Animation Submissions as needed
+- · Help with Animation and Animation Submissions as needed

+FIRST Outreach & Advocacy

-FIRST Outreach
+- Organize FIRST Outreach events.

-- Organize FIRST Outreach events. - Come up with new FIRST Outreach initiatives.
+- Come up with new FIRST Outreach initiatives.

+- Advocate for FIRST in our legislature.